bereacs/ba4abw-www/todo/_posts/2013-02-21-exploring-timers.md

 ### Create a Clock

 In your layout, create a label and text box.
-I called my text box "tbCounterValue."
-Then, add a clock to the app.
+For example, we called our text box "tbCounterValue."
+Then, add a Clock to the app.
+In the properrties for your Clock, change the TimeInterval to 1.

 ![]({{site.images}}/timer-exploration-00.png)